duojs/duojs.org/src/index.md

 That `matthewmueller/uid` will pull the dependency [straight from GitHub](https://github.com/matthewmueller/uid), without you needing to edit any package manifest file!

-You can also require modules straight from your filesystem:
+You can also require modules straight from your file system:

 ```js
 var modal = require('./modal/index.js');